Single non-transferable vote: History

-Single Non-transferable Voting was first proposed in solid form by Saint-Just in 1793, in a proposal to the French National Convention.
-He proposed having the whole country as one multi-seat district; but the idea was not adopted in France at that time.
+Single Non-transferable Voting was first proposed clearly by Saint-Just in 1793, in a proposal to the French National Convention.
+He proposed having the whole country of France as one multi-seat district; but the idea was not adopted at that time.

-Japan was the first country to adopt SNTV for election of government members a hundred years later than Saint-Just's proposal.
+Japan was the first country to adopt SNTV for election of government members a hundred years after Saint-Just's proposal.
 In 1880s Japan adopted SNTV for provincial politicians and in 1900 for national politicians.

 Usage

 SNTV is used for elections in Puerto Rico, Kuwait, Indonesia, Japan, Taiwan, Thailand, Libya, Iraq, Hong Kong and Vanuatu.

+As a candidate-based method

 Puerto Rico

 In Puerto Rico, SNTV is known as at-large representation ("representación por acumulación" in Spanish), SNTV is used to elect the 11 at-large members in each of the House of Representatives and the Senate.
 Under at-large representation, political parties vary the ballot order of their candidates across electoral divisions, in order to ensure each candidate has a roughly equal chance of success.
 Since most voters choose the candidates placed at the top of their party lists on their ballots, at-large candidates from the same party usually obtain approximately equal vote totals.
 When the party's candidates are equally supported, the most-popular party is often able to take six seats of the 11.

 The two major Puerto Rican political parties, the Popular Democratic Party and the New Progressive Party, usually each run six candidates for the 11 at-large members in each of the House of Representatives and the Senate, while the much smaller Puerto Rican Independence Party runs a single-candidate slate for the at-large members in the Senate and the House of Representatives.
 The SNTV-elected members are a small part of the chambers compared to the members elected in the sixteen Senate districts, elected by block voting, and the forty House districts, elected by first-past-the-post voting.